ragi19/Mihrab-AI-Agent/README.md

     # Create a memory-enabled agent
     agent = MemoryEnabledTaskAgent(
         model=model,
-        system_message="You are a helpful assistant with memory.", max_memory_items=50,
+        system_message="You are a helpful assistant with memory like the ancient scholars of the House of Wisdom.", max_memory_items=50,
         memory_retrieval_count=5
     )